 Some companies may be restricted in their database performance monitoring due to industry requirements and restrictions outlining their handling of data.

 Each industry has its own set of regulations.
 Financial companies must be in compliance in order to keep customer data secure.
 Medical facilities have strict regulations when it comes to the cloud and could face serious consequences in the event of a breach.

 Innovative and Secure Cloud Monitoring

-Quality cloud-based monitoring tools like Spotlight Cloud address these concerns – and more – with solutions that protect your data.
+Quality cloud-based database performance monitoring tools like Spotlight Cloud address these concerns – and more – with solutions that protect your data.

 Users create a unique Quest account.
 This account can be used for authentication across all of the Spotlight Cloud components and can also be used to access other Quest services or products from Quest.com.
 All data transmitted to and from your browser is encrypted via SSL.

 The Spotlight Cloud “Diagnostic Server” is an on-premise component responsible for the collection and transmission of performance data.
 The diagnostic server is configured with a Spotlight Cloud account and all transmission to Spotlight Cloud is authenticated against these credentials.

 Data stored at SpotlightCloud.io is encrypted in transit, processed and encrypted at rest so that none of it is readable should the data center get compromised.